 Shower construction materials are more sophisticated now than even just a few decades ago.
 Yet there are still plenty of contractors who still make showers like it’s 1950.
 There are also unfortunately plenty of shady installers who specialize in making showers ‘guaranteed’ to last all of a year or two.

-If you’re looking for a shorter explanation of traditional custom shower construction and types of failure, then here’s a good brief overview from the website “Angie’s List”.
+If you are looking for a shorter explanation of traditional custom shower construction and types of failure, then here is a good brief overview from the website “Angie’s List”.
 But if you’d like a very detailed longform explanation, then read on!

 Traditional Shower Waterproofing